Klagt, Kinder, klagt es aller Welt, BWV 244a: History and words

 Picander's text for the funeral music exists in three different versions.

 Performance history

 First performance

 The court at Köthen and St James' church in Bach's time were Calvinist and therefore not usually a venue for elaborate music.

 On 23 March 1729 the prince's body was transferred from the court chapel to the crypt of St James' church where the ornate casket rests to this day.

 There is documentary evidence that the cantata was performed at a memorial service the following day, but it has been suggested by Andrew Parrott that part of the cantata would have been appropriate for the burial service.
 There is also documentary evidence regarding the performers, which throws light on the scoring.

-The composer's wife, Anna Magdalena Bach, was soprano soloist and Christian Ferdinand Abel was probably a soloist on viola da gamba.
+The composer's wife, Anna Magdalena Bach, was the soprano soloist and Christian Ferdinand Abel was probably a soloist on viola da gamba.

 Reconstructions

 The possibility of a reconstruction arose when the nineteenth-century scholar Wilhelm Rust discovered that Bach in part built the Trauermusik with movements from two other works: